rokj/bitcoin_dealer/README.rst

 Bitcoin dealer
 ==============

 Bitcoin dealer is simple Django script for trading bitcoins currently only on MtGox exchange.
-Now only API version 0 is supported, which will be deprecated on 1th of March.
+Currently only API version 0 is supported, which will be deprecated on 1th of March, but new API support should be available before that date. :)

 Script is most useful for those who do not have time to watch price of bitcoin all the time, have a PC running all the time and know how to write few "Hello worlds" with two if cases.